254In61/python3-container-image/README.md

 # Overview
 - Building a docker image that has the needed packages to run as Application server and also as end-client testing containers.
+- Image was built for this project : https://github.com/254In61/query-countries.git

 # Build the Docker Image